dmbarbour/wikilon/docs/AcidStateReplacement.md

 # Faster History Lookups

-Rather than just having one back-reference to the previous value in history, an interesting possibility is to keep multiple references into the past using a skip-list like structure, e.g. a list of three to five "other past values".
-This would allow deep references into the past when looking for a particular snapshot.
-I'll want to check if this would be too sophisticated.
-It might actually be easier than normal since I'd be adding to the skiplist only at the head.
+Rather than just having one back-reference to the previous value in history, an interesting possibility is to keep multiple references into the past using a skip-list-like structure, e.g. a list of a few "other past values" that allow leap-frogging into the past.

+In this case, our skip list would only be adding to the head, and would be reverse-ordered.
+As normal, we might select a random height for each node in the history, perhaps deterministically (via hash function), or perhaps by estimated distance, or perhaps keeping a simple counter.

+The difficulty will be how to merge nodes in a skip-list, locally.
+If we simply 'grow' the tower of historical references, the height will do us less good as multiple merges gradually eliminate them.
+OTOH, if we shrink this list, then we'll lose some skip-list invariants from upstream objects.

+Let's try a variation.
+Goals: greedy search is optimal, easy local merge, efficient searches.

+We can't just reference arbitrary locations into the past, or greedy search will fail.
+In a scenario such as:

+          ___   ___
+         /   \ /   \
+        a--b--c--d--e--f--g
+            \_________/

+The best path for 'af' is 'abf', but a greedy search would find 'acef'.
+To avoid this scenario, we need to avoid crossings between regions.

+                   _______________
+                  /               \
+        a--b--c--d--e--f--g--h--i--j--k
+         \  \___/    \______/ \___/  /
+          \_________________________/

+We might say that 'a' has territory 'a..k', and 'd' has territory 'd..j', and nothing can jump into d's territory without going through d.
+This is a simple approach, and it should work very well.

+To simplify merge, we'll just keep two references: the immediately previous ID, and the most distant reference.
+The challenge, then, is ensuring logarithmic search.
+Before merge, we could easily ensure logarithmic search: territory could be constructed using a simple mechanism that ensures exponential sizes.
+Assuming we keep only two back-references (one for the previous item, one for the closed territory), this will cause us to gradually lose the smaller territories in favor of the large ones.
+OTOH, we might be able to heuristically favor merges with smaller territories.

+The alternative is to support snapshots direct

 # Dictionary

 In this design, our dictionary is possibly a separate database from the filesystem, but uses the same basic structure (albeit, with much more memorable keys).

+# BDB

+For BDB, I'll want to use the following flags:

+        DB_CREATE, DB_REGISTER, DB_RECOVER  (get started and recover if needed)
+        DB_THREAD, DB_INIT_LOCK, DB_INIT_LOG, DB_INIT_MPOOL, DB_INIT_TXN (subsystems)
+        (no logging flags)

+        DB_MULTIVERSION (copy-on-write, reduces risk of deadlock)
+        DB_TXN_SNAPSHOT (but only for read-only transactions)

+Also, I might want to relax durability, using explicit `sync` a few seconds after a transaction.